 However, there might be some incompatibilities you can accommodate — such as group pricing, required add-ons, flexible duration, etc. You can see a breakdown of these by clicking on the Incompatible tab and expanding each item the same way as above.

 If you think any are okay to adjust, you can edit them under Inventory then Items, using the search bar to find each one quickly.

 And that’s it!
 Your inventory is officially ready for Google Search and Maps.
-For more information on how to set up Reserve with Google and Checkfront, check out our support articles and frequently asked questions.
+For more information on how to set up Reserve with Google and Checkfront, check out our Reserve with Google Set-Up Guide and frequently asked questions.